Name: Elisa Castillo 67003-179

 Marital status: Widow

 Grandchildren: 12, all live in Dallas, TX

-State Raised: Came to United States at age 13; have been living in Dallas, TX ever since.
+State Raised: Came to United States at age 13; lived in Dallas, Texas

 State Charged: Texas

 RELEASE: Will be deported to Mexico due to not being a citizen.

 Charge: Conspiracy to smuggle at least a ton of cocaine/Conspiracy to commit money laundering

 Clemency Status: CP14 filed petition but it was denied, Yale Law students also vetted this case and supported (see op ed below)